PayString/paystring-documentation/docs/metrics.md

 ### How to push metrics from the PayID server to Prometheus

 Alternatively, you can push metrics from the PayID server to Prometheus using a [pushgateway](https://github.com/prometheus/pushgateway).
 This setup requires running a pushgateway in addition to a Prometheus server, and configuring the PayID server to push metrics to the pushgateway.
 Prometheus then pulls metrics from the pushgateway.
 In this setup, Prometheus and pushgateway do not need to run inside the same network as the PayID server(s), but the PayID server must be able to reach the pushgateway over http.
-This is the recommended method for pushing metrics to a third party such as Xpring.
+This is the recommended method for pushing metrics to a third party such as RippleX.

-By default, the reference PayID server pushes metrics to the Xpring pushgateway.
+By default, the reference PayID server pushes metrics to the RippleX pushgateway.
 To push metrics to your own pushgateway, follow these steps:

 1. Set the environment variables `PUSH_GATEWAY_URL` with the url to your pushgateway.
 2. Restart your PayID server.